 Six interesting facts about this luxurious gem.

 The colour of Ruby is its most important quality factor.
 The most sought after colour is known as 'pigeon's blood', a strong pure red with a hint of blue.
-Red Ruby Hues ranging from slight orange to strong purple, though red is ideal.
+Red Ruby hues range from slight orange to strong purple, though red is ideal.

 - Ruby is the red variety of the mineral Corundum.
 Sapphire is the other gem variety of Corundum and encompasses all colours except for red.
 Other than colour, Rubies and Sapphires have identical properties, so a Ruby is essentially a red Sapphire.